Blurt-Blockchain/blurt/README.md

 #### Linux:

-- Clang 11 or higher
+- Clang or gcc
-- cmake
+- cmake 3.20 or greater
 - ccache

 ....that's it.